blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 App()
 ```

-You see in the example above, each bird object is initialized with data parameters representing its *x* and *y* coordinates on the game screen, and the animation index.
-When you run the program, you see two birds on the screen in different locations, with each bird seeming to flap it's wings at different times because each bird starts its animation sequence at a different frame set by the animation index..
+You see in the example above, each bird object is initialized with data parameters representing its *x* and *y* coordinates on the game screen, and with the animation index.
+When you run the program, you see two birds on the screen in different locations, with each bird seeming to flap it's wings at different times because each bird starts its animation sequence at a different frame set by the animation index.

 ## Many moving sprites

-You can easily add yet another bird, with its own position and animation index, with just one line of code in each of the *App* class's *update* and *draw* methods.
-You could add a *for* loop that creates hundreds of bird sprites and saves them in a list.
+You can easily add yet another bird, with its own position and animation index, with just one line of code in each of the *App* class's constructor, *update* and *draw* methods.
+Or, you could add a *for* loop that creates hundreds of bird sprites and saves them in a list.
 Then, you could update and draw those sprites by iterating through the sprite list in each of the *update* and *draw* methods.

 For example, if we change the *App* class as shown below, we can generate a dozen bird sprites in random locations on the screen: